 Another key aspect of a relationship is mindfulness.
 A person is said to have attained this state of mind when their thoughts, feelings, and actions are in accordance with one another.
 This means, that what one thinks and feels is what they speak and do.
 There may be times wherein your partner may commit to something they couldn’t fulfil, or make a promise they failed to keep.
 It is okay if it happens some times, because perfectionism is non-existent among us by virtue of being human.
 However, if this is, or has become a common occurrence, then it is imperative that something be done about it.
 Relationships turn sour over time, if either or both parties fail to keep their word, and so it is important for people to make conscious efforts to keep things beautiful and nice.
 This could be achieved by analysing one’s availability before making commitments, stealing the moment to take positive initiatives instead of waiting for the right time, or even conveying your schedule to your partner well in advance to facilitate better understanding between the two of you among others.
 While a romance may require heavy investments in terms of emotions, energy, and even time; if done rightly, it can turn out to be one of the most rewarding decisions of your life.

-I hope that you carry a piece of this writing back with you, and that it helps you make wiser decisions in love, and nurture your relationships in a more refined manner.
+I hope that you carry a piece of this writing back with you, and that it helps you make wiser decisions in love, and nurture your relationships in a more refined manner and you will improve romantic relationships.